mmamontx/ja2-stracciatella-mp/README.md

 ## Roadmap (Milestones) - from the player perspective

 1. Multiplayer on the strategic screen.
-So that players can see squad members and chat messages of each other.
-(Basic functionality - for game beginning before the helicopter drop in Omerta - is done, need to introduce minor fixes.)
+So that players can see squad members and chat messages of each other. **Basic functionality - for game beginning before the helicopter drop in Omerta - is done, need to introduce "cosmetic" fixes and do some extra testing.**
 2. Multiplayer on the tactical screen:
     1. In the real-time mode.
-So that players can observe actions of each other and interact.
-(The object replication concept works well, but now only server can affect object parameters - i.e. do any action that is reflected on other sides.
-Need to offload client actions to the server side so it can then be broadcasted to everyone.)
+So that players can observe actions of each other and interact. **The object replication concept works well.
+Now offloading all the possible client (merc) actions to the server side so it can then be broadcasted to everyone - mostly done.**
     2. In the battle/turn-based mode.
 3. Moving to another sector:
     1. From the tactical screen.
     2. From the strategic screen.
 4. Saving and loading.
-5. Full demo - from the helicopter in Omerta to Drassen capture.
-Alpha demo.
+5. Alpha demo - from the helicopter in Omerta to Drassen capture.
 6. All the rest.

 ## Backlog